Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Network Localization with AGNN

-In this section, we concentrate on the design of two AGNN models that possess the capability to autonomously determine the optimal threshold and adaptively acquire the aggregation weight of each node for various network localization task.
+In this section, we first review the attention mechanism used in recent works and its challenges in network localization.
+Then, we design a fresh Attentional GNN (AGNN) model that can autonomously determine the optimal threshold and adaptively determine the aggregation weight of each node for various network localization tasks.